skyssolutions/lynxchan/src/be/Readme.md

 * `languagePackPath`: absolute path to an optional language pack.
 * `webmThumb`(Boolean): if true, webms will use their first frame as a thumbnail.
 Requires ffmpeg installed.
 * `maxBoardRules`(Number): maximum amount of rules that board owners can set.
 Defaults to 20.
+* `thumbSize`(Number): maximum size for both width and height for generated thumbnails.
+Defaults to 128.

 `db.json`: contains database connection information.
 * `address`: address of the database.